Living in Dalston

 Is Dalston for you?

-Dalston is well recognised as the ‘place to be’ at the moment in London, but with its cultural roots firmly planted you can be sure that it will remain popular for a long time.
-There’s a lot packed into the area, making it extremely vibrant and dynamic accommodating well to city types who love to try out the next big thing.
+Dalston is widely recognised as the ‘place to be’ at the moment in London, but with its cultural roots firmly planted you can be sure that it will remain popular for a long time.
+There’s a lot packed into the area, making it extremely vibrant and dynamic, making it well suited to city types who love to try out the next big thing.